-- Conventional boiler – this type of boiler is the more traditional type.
+- Standard boiler – this type of boiler is the more traditional type.
 It uses hot and cold water storage tanks, usually installed in a loft space.
 For this type of boiler, more space is needed.
-Conventional boilers generally reach a 70-80% rate of efficiency, which is a lot lower than newer boiler types.
+Standard boilers generally reach a 70-80% rate of efficiency, which is a lot lower than newer boiler types.

 - Combi boiler – Combi boilers are very efficient some with over 90-98% efficiency.
 Using a combi boiler can save you hundreds of pounds each year.

 - Condensing boiler – The high efficiency achieved by a condensing boiler is due to the recycling of water vapour which can be wasted in other boiler types.
 The recovered heat is reused, typically giving the condensing boiler an A rating.